queicherius/software-defined-infrastructure/apache.md

 ## SSL / TLS Support

-First off, we make sure openssl is installed and create an own certificate authority (CA).
+First off, we make sure OpenSSL is installed and create an own certificate authority (CA).

 ```bash
 apt-get install openssl
 /usr/lib/ssl/misc/CA.pl -newca
 ```

-Just follow the dialog, but note that the following fields are mandatory:
+Just follow the dialogue, but note that the following fields are mandatory:

 - PEM pass phrase (4+ characters)
 - Common Name
-- Pass phrase for `cakey.pem`
+- Passphrase for `cakey.pem`

 ```bash
 # Generate a key for our server